 If an UPDATE Request that adds the attribute name into the announcedAttribute attribute is received:

 Compose the UPDATE Request.
 The UPDATE Request shall provide the attribute name for the attribute to be announced, and the initial value for the attribute in the Content parameter.
 The initial value shall be the same with the value from the original resource.
+If this attribute has an identifier type (i.e. CSE-ID, AE-ID, resource identifier), the Hosting CSE shall convert the value of this attribute to an identifier format (see oneM2M TS-0001 [6] table 7.2-1) required by the announcement target(s) where the UPDATE Request will be sent to (step 2).
 The attribute that will be announced shall be marked as OA.

 Send UPDATE Requests to all announced resources listed in the announceTo attribute.